 Golden Retrievers are generally active without being too energetic, making them suitable for public access work.
 They're also loyal without being too protective, which is a great trait for a service dog.

-On a similar theme: Golden Retrievers Good Hiking Dogs
+Take a look at this: Golden Retrievers Good Hiking Dogs

 One of the reasons Golden Retrievers excel as service dogs is their ability to get along with children and other animals.
 This makes them a great choice for families with kids or households with multiple pets.